 Growing lilies from seed to bloom is generally a multi-year proposition, but fast-growing Formosa lily (Lilium formosanum) can speed from seed to flower over just one or two growing seasons.
-The upright, leafy stems generally reach 12 to 18 inches tall with a single flower the first –or more often, the second–year, eventually reaching 5 to 8 feet over the following years, with multiple trumpet-shaped, fragrant white flowers that may be lightly brushed with maroon on the backs of the petals.
+The upright, leafy stems generally reach 12 to 18 inches tall with a single flower the first –or more often, the second–year, eventually reaching 5 to 7 feet over the following years, with multiple trumpet-shaped, fragrant white flowers that may be lightly brushed with maroon on the backs of the petals.
 Bloom time is mid- or late summer to early fall.
 Full sun to partial shade; average to moist but well-drained soil.
 Zones 5 to 9.

-Collected in 2019 for the 2020 growing season.
+Collected in October 2020.
 At least 30 seeds.